02 Dec 2022

 You might also want to send a copy of the factsheet in advance for extra information.

 The meeting will likely take less than an hour, so keep it focused by drafting an agenda.
 We've written a suggested agenda you can use as a template.

 If the meeting goes well – that’s brilliant!
-However if the meeting doesn't quite go how you expected, be sure to feed that back on Slack.
+However if the meeting doesn't quite go how you expected.
 We can then help you move the situation forward.

 Build public support for an ambitious Climate Action Plan